-[F] 905.3.9 Buildings exceeding 10,000 sq. ft.
+905.3.9 Buildings Exceeding 10,000 sq. ft.
 In buildings exceeding 10,000 square feet in area per story and where any portion of the building's interior area is more than 200 feet (60960 mm) of travel, vertically and horizontally, from the nearest point of fire department vehicle access, Class I automatic wet or manual wet standpipes shall be provided.

-- 1. Automatic dry and semi-automatic dry standpipes are allowed as provided for in NFPA 14. - 2.
+- 1. Automatic dry, semi-automatic dry, and manual dry standpipes are allowed as provided for in NFPA 14 where approved by the fire code official. - 2.
 R-2 occupancies of four stories or less in height having no interior corridors.

-(Reason: Allows for the rapid deployment of hose lines to the body of the fire.)
+(Reason: Allows for the rapid deployment of hose lines to the body of the fire.
+Manual dry option added this edition.)

-Section 905.4, change Item 1., 3., and 5. and add Item 7. to read as follows:
+Section 905.4, change Item 1, 3, and 5, and add Item 7 to read as follows:

-- [F] 1.
-In every required interior-exit stairway, a hose connection shall be provided for each story above and below grade plane.
-Hose connections shall be located at an intermediate landing between stories, unless otherwise approved by the fire code official. - 2. {No change.} - 3.
+- 1. In every required interior exit stairway, a hose connection shall be provided for each story above and below grade plane.
+Hose connections shall be located at the main floor landing between stories, unless otherwise approved by the fire code official. - {No change.} - 3.
 In every exit passageway, at the entrance from the exit passageway to other areas of a building.

-Exception: Where floor areas adjacent to an exit passageway are reachable from an interior exit stairway hose connection by a{No change to rest.} - 4. {No change.} - 5.
+Exception: Where floor areas adjacent to an exit passageway are reachable from an interior exit stairway hose connection by a {No change to rest.}

+- 4. {No change.} - 5.
 Where the roof has a slope less than four units vertical in 12 units horizontal (33.3-percent slope), each standpipe shall be provided with a two-way a-hose connection shall be located to serve the roof or at the highest landing of an interior exit stairway with stair access to the roof provided in accordance with Section 1011.12. - 6. {No change.} - 7.
 When required by this Chapter, standpipe connections shall be placed adjacent to all required exits to the structure and at two hundred feet (200') intervals along major corridors thereafter, or as otherwise approved by the fire code official.

-(Reason: Item 1., 3., and 5. amendments to remove 'interior' will help to clarify that such connections are required for all 'exit' stairways, to ensure firefighter capabilities are not diminished in these tall buildings, simply because the stair is on the exterior of the building.
-Item 5. reduces the amount of pressure required to facilitate testing, and provides backup protection for fire fighter safety.
-Item 7. allows for the rapid deployment of hose lines to the body of the fire.)
+(Reason: Item 1, 3, and 5 amendments to remove 'interior' will help to clarify that such connections are required for all 'exit' stairways, to ensure firefighter capabilities are not diminished in these tall buildings, simply because the stair is on the exterior of the building.
+Item 5 reduces the amount of pressure required to facilitate testing, and provides backup protection for fire fighter safety.
+Item 7 allows for the rapid deployment of hose lines to the body of the fire.)